Mauritius: a Slice of Paradise

-The southern hemisphere summer seasons lasts from November through to April, with temperatures ranging from 23 to 33 degrees Celsius.
+The southern hemisphere summer season lasts from October through to April, with temperatures ranging from 23 to 33 degrees Celsius.
 Sea temperatures are comfortable, usually in between 22 and 30 degrees Celsius.
 The water temperature never dips below 22-24 degrees, even in the winter months.
 Year round you shouldn’t need a wetsuit, but the summer months (October through April) are generally the most popular time to visit – corresponding to the northern winters!
-Consistent trade winds normally are 10-15 knots (up to force 4).
+Consistent trade winds are normally 10-15 knots (up to force 4).

 Getting away from it all

 Mauritius is renowned for its white sandy beaches and it is easy to find your own slice of paradise.
 However, the island has so much more to offer.
 You can quickly go from blue turquoise waters and sand-rimmed lagoons to the dramatic virgin forests or the Black River Gorges National Park of this volcanic island.
 There are plenty of opportunities to explore the island either on your own or with our organised trips.